CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 ![Project name dialog](../../img/delete_project_name.png)

 After that, Rahti 2 will start to delete all the resources of the project.
-It could take only few seconds or up to a minute, it depends of amount of resources the project had.
-After that Rahti 2 will liberate the project name, and it will be possible to create an empty project with the same name.
+It could take only few seconds or up to a minute, it depends on the amount of resources the project had.
+After that, Rahti 2 will liberate the project name, and it will be possible to create an empty project with the same name.